bminer/schemer/README.md

 | Supports Fixed-field Objects           | :x:                | :x:                | :x:                | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |
 | Works on Web Browser                   | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :neutral_face:     | :heavy_check_mark: | :x:                | :calendar: soon…   |

+The table above is intended to guide the reader toward an encoding format based on their requirements, but the evaluations of these encoding formats are, of course, rather subjective.
+Please feel free to open an issue if you feel something should be adjusted and/or corrected.

 ## Types

 schemer uses type information provided by the schema to encode values.
 The following are all of the types that are supported: